Disclosures

 3. Home equity line of credit (HELOC)

-A home equity line of credit (HELOC) lets you open a revolving line of credit against the equity you have in your home.
+A home equity line of credit (HELOC) is a revolving line of credit that uses the equity you have in your home as collateral.
 You can usually borrow up to a certain percentage of your home equity (such as 85%) and have a low variable interest rate on the amount you borrow.

 Pros